MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Update-my-application-code-to-use-Microsoft-Graph-JavaScript-SDK.md

 ## Migrate from fetch to the Graph JavaScript SDK

-If you use the fetch API to call APIs in your JavaScript app, you might have code similar to following:
+If you use the fetch API to call APIs in your JavaScript app, you might have code similar to the following:

 ```javascript
 const msalClient = new msal.PublicClientApplication({